dcadata/michigan-voter-status/README.md

 # michigan-voter-status

-Uses GitHub's own "email on push" to notify specified Michigan voter of registration status changes.
-If you receive an email, it's an indication that your voter registration status has changed.
+Uses GitHub's own "email on push" to notify specified Michigan voter of status changes.
+If you receive an email, it's an indication that your voter status has changed.

 To set this up for yourself: